sensingtheforest/sensingtheforest.github.io/src/about.md

 [Dr Peter Batchelor (CI, De Montfort University)](https://peterb.dmu.ac.uk/)

-Peter Batchelor is a composer and educator in music technology at De Montfort University.
-His music draws strongly on the aesthetics  and compositional concerns of the acousmatic tradition, which he applies to a variety of other genres and presentation formats for electroacoustic media including radiophonic documentary, live-electronics and improvisation, multimedia and large-scale multi-channel installation work.
+Peter Batchelor is a Senior Lecturer and Programme Leader in Music Technology, and member of the Music, Technology and Innovation - Institute of Sonic Creativity (MTI2) at De Montfort University, Leicester.
+His creative activities encompass a range of electroacoustic composition and sound-making work, including radiophonic documentary, live-electronics and improvisation, multimedia and large-scale multi-channel installation work.
+Research interests that arise from this practice include: aural landscape construction in sonic arts practice; sound spatialisation/immersion; theories of space; place and listening as they pertain to sound; audience engagement and public art.

 {% endcols %}